Infinite-Fansub/Infinite-Client/README.md

 ```

 ## Creating slash commands

 To create slash commands we will use the discord.js builders together with our handler.\
-Now create the slash commands folder and a `.js` file inside, the way that slash commands are handled are pretty similar to the ones suggested on the discord.js guide
+Now create the slash commands folder and a JavaScript file inside, the way that slash commands are handled are pretty similar to the ones suggested on the discord.js guide
 ```js
 // import the oficial djs builder const { SlashCommandBuilder } = require("@discordjs/builders");